piyush-kgp/An-autocomplete-System-for-English-phrases/README.md

-This is a small demo of an autocomplete system using the powerful prefix tree data structure written in C++.
+This is a small demo of an autocomplete system using Trie data structure written in C++.

 Example:
 ```